LSU students voice concerns over parking and housing ahead of the start of classes

 "We're trying to be upcoming successful people in this world, and this is what we're suffering to go through, and we pay so much money to be here; it doesn't make sense, " Gelila said.

+We are aware that 4 out of 287 apartments at Ion Baton Rouge reported pest issues at the time of move-in.
+Our pest control vendor responded quickly and treated these apartments, and one student was transferred.
+Ion has regular pest control treatments community-wide.
+We have responded directly to each resident that has raised any concerns.

+We invite all residents to submit any work orders 24 hours a day on our online portal, and these are all addressed promptly.
+With over 800 residents in 287 apartments, we need to stay vigilant about waste disposal and potential pests.
+Our regular pest control treatments and inspections at least quarterly are designed to help make sure this never becomes a problem – but if we do learn of an issue, we’re here to tackle it.
+We appreciate the patience and support of all our residents at such a busy time as move-in at the beginning of the school year, and look forward to providing a safe, comfortable and professionally operated home for each resident.

-We did reach out to LSU about the sold-out commuter passes and the housing issues, but we have not heard back yet.
+WBRZ reached out to LSU about the sold-out commuter passes and the housing issues.
+The school has not returned requests for comment.

 More News